en

 Community Development

 After completing an M.S.Ed in International Educational Development at the University of Pennsylvania and internship with UNESCO IICBA, I started working in Tsuruga, Japan as a community development worker.
-I organize and run community revitalization projects.
+I also worked as the representative's assistant at the United Nations High Commissioner for Refugees (UNHCR) Japan.

 Featured now